Kitware/paraviewweb/documentation/content/docs/overview.md

 ## ArcticViewer

 The ArcticViewer scientific visualization application breaks the pattern by not requiring a processing/rendering server like VTK or ParaView.
-In fact, ArcticView relies on the data being pre-processed to allow it to be directly read by the Web client.
-In this use case, ParaViewWeb provides the various data handlers, UI widgets, data access, and rendering viewers to drive the the application.
+In fact, ArcticViewer relies on the data being pre-processed to allow it to be directly read by the Web client.
+In this use case, ParaViewWeb provides the various data handlers, UI widgets, data access, and rendering algorithms and viewers to drive the application.

 ![Figure 8: ArcticViewer with (a) compositing opaque visualization objects from images, (b) compositing transparent objects from images, and (c) using two rendering passes to expose a magic hole in the compositing of transparent visualization objects from images. ][ArcticViewer]
 > Figure 8: ArcticViewer with (a) compositing opaque visualization objects from images, (b) compositing transparent objects from images, and (c) using two rendering passes to expose a magic hole in the compositing of transparent visualization objects from images.

 Like Visualizer, ArcticViewer can be run for scientific visualization directly from a command line.
-The various types of data are implicitly understood via a son file, and the appropriate components are instantiated based on the particular type of data.
+The various types of data are implicitly understood via a json file, and the appropriate components are instantiated based on the particular type of data.
 If there isn’t a set of components for a type of data, they can be simply created and added to the ParaViewWeb JavaScript library.

 ArcticViewer allows the end-user to browse through data products that have been generated in situ or in batch mode to produce interactive scientific visualization.
 It provides viewing methods for images, composite opaque and transparent visualization objects from images, visualization objects as geometry, and complete 3D volumes.

 ## SimPut

 SimPut, as opposed to the previous presented applications, does not provide scientific visualization (it does use some charts).
 SimPut provides an environment for dynamically generating a UI with various forms of inputs in order to produce a templated output file for a simulation code.
 SimPut is leveraging from ParaViewWeb its infrastructure to build UI widgets.
 In addition, parts of the SimPut UI are also used inside Visualizer to create the Proxy Editor Panels.

 ![Figure 9: SimPut setting input parameters for the PyFR simulator.][Simput]
 > Figure 9: SimPut setting input parameters for the PyFR simulator.